Lime mortar is made of lime and an aggregate such as sand, which is mixed with water, Ancient Indians first used lime mortar for plaster temples.

 - It also permits masonry to be recycled at the finish of life.

-- Provides a breathable type of construction.
+- It provides a breathable type of construction.

-- Provides a water-shedding barrier for walls.
+- Also provides a water-shedding barrier for walls.

 - It enhances brickwork and various masonry.

-- Reduces wastage when using silo structure.
+- Also reduces wastage when using a silo structure.